 “The last call is Vince,” Triple H said.
 “He gets all these suggestions and ideas, and he weighs in on them.
 It’s a collaborative effort, but there’s one general.
 And that guy makes the last call.
 There’s never an open-ended debate between four people about what should happen on the shows. … At some point, it gets to Vince, and Vince goes, ‘Here’s what we’re going to do.’
 And that’s what we go do.”

 What is the role of the referee in wrestling?

 The referees of a match carry the most underrated role.
 Without a ref assisting a match, things certainly wouldn’t go down as smoothly.
 One area referees help within is the match’s pace and what goes into the match.

-When wrestlers are separated during the match or down on the ground, a referee will communicate to the other what action comes next.
-Sometimes one wrestler will communicate something to the other wrestler through the referee.
+When wrestlers are separated during the match or down on the ground, a referee will communicate to each wrestler what action comes next.
+Often, one wrestler will communicate something to the other wrestler through the referee.

 Periodically, fans may see the referees talking to the wrestlers.
 This may be after a wrestler dishes out a low blow or just doesn’t follow the rules of the ring.
 While it may look as though the ref is issuing a stern reminder of the rules, frequently, this is an opportunity to tell the wrestlers what moves to perform next or to end a match early if they are going long.

 Opponents rehearse beforehand to produce an entertaining match for the audience, as well as to avoid injuring one other.
 Some moves are even choreographed as they go.
 However, particularly in longer matches, wrestlers can’t recognize a fully choreographed routine that will cause the fans to want more.
 When the ref is in the precise position, they will aid by communicating to them what moves to perform that will inspire WWE fans to rise to their feet.